 Integration

 An organization’s chosen ASM tool should seamlessly integrate with existing security tools like vulnerability scanners, ticketing systems, and incident response platforms.
-There is no use selecting a tool for the organizations then having to create workarounds for different platforms to talk to each other.
+There is no use selecting a tool then having to create workarounds for different platforms to talk to each other.

 Cost

-Using ASM organizations can see the attackers perspective and act on threats quicker than they can be exploited.
+Using ASM tools, organizations can see the attackers’ perspective and act on threats quicker than they can be exploited.
 With hourly scans, every asset is mapped and enriched ensuring nothing is missed.
-While traditional security focuses on detecting and responding to attacks after they occur, businesses must move to a more preventative approach that leaves no room for compromise and maintains uninterrupted operations.
-With cybercriminals probing for vulnerabilities 24/7, proactive exposure management can help organizations create a more resilient posture against threats.
+While traditional security focuses on detecting and responding to attacks after they occur, businesses must move to a preemptive approach that leaves no room for compromise and maintains uninterrupted operations.
+With cybercriminals probing for vulnerabilities 24/7 and accelerating their operations with AI, preempive threat exposure management, built on best-of-breed ASM capabilities, helps organizations create a more resilient posture against threats.